codevence/fair-wizard-guide/docs/applications/data-management-planner/knowledge-models/editors/migration.rst

 Knowledge model can be created either from scratch or based on existing one and further modified.
 If that happened, we can call the original **Parent KM** and the modification **Child KM**.
 We can create the Child KM any :ref:`published version <knowledge-model-publish>` of the Parent KM, make some modification and publish a version of the Child KM.
 However, the Parent KM can evolve, and at some point we might want to have those changes in our Child KM, too.

 That is what the knowledge model migration is for.
-Once a new version of the Parent KM is published, we can start the KM migration where we go through these changes.
-We can choose whether we want to apply or reject these modification to our Child KM during migration.
-At the end, we publish a new version of the Child KM with all the selected changes.
+Once a new version of the parent KM is published, we can start the KM migration where we go through these changes.
+We can choose whether we want to apply or reject these modifications to our child KM during migration.
+At the end, we publish a new version of the child KM with all the selected changes.

 .. figure:: migration/km-migration.png

     Schematic representation of KM migration.